How do I know if I have COVID-19? A guide to symptoms

 The government has also launched an online questionnaire that can be used as a self-assessment tool by anyone who is concerned that they may have COVID-19, and an app that provides up-to-date information and guidance regarding the virus.

 The questionnaire advises whether users should visit an emergency room, contact telehealth, self-isolate or do nothing, and provides links to provincial and territorial advice when appropriate.

 Those who must visit a health-care professional are advised to call ahead or tell them upon arrival that they have a respiratory illness.
 PHAC says that you may be asked to wear a mask to prevent the spread of the virus.

-Doctors cannot provide any specific treatment for COVID-19 – there is no known cure or vaccine – but can ensure a patient's case is properly reported to public health authorities.
+Doctors cannot provide any specific treatment for COVID-19 -- there is no known cure -- but can ensure a patient's case is properly reported to public health authorities.
 The flu vaccine will not protect against the coronavirus.

 Most people with mild symptoms of the coronavirus recover on their own.

 "When you're sick, definitely stay home, cover your cough, wash your hands a lot.
 We can't repeat that too frequently," said Dr. Theresa Tam, Canada's chief officer of public health.

 The WHO estimates that 80 per cent of COVID-19 patients will recover without the need for any medical intervention.